CORTA Code of Conduct

 Players, spectators and coaches are all expected to conduct themselves with honor and integrity at all times with the highest level of sportsmanship, courtesy, and fairness.
 Players are encouraged to abide by the letter and spirit of the rules of play and to be gracious in both victory and defeat.
 Individuals are under an obligation to avoid acts that may be considered detrimental to the game of tennis and/or CORTA.

-Click the link below for the CORTA and the City of Columbus COVID Waiver.
+Click here for the CORTA and the City of Columbus COVID Waiver.

 *MUST fill out before playing on tennis courts*